 We take great care in the handling of these cultural treasures; we have great respect for the generations of artisans that brought them into the world; and we are happy to offer them to those who would like to add a bit of "Japanique" into their wardrobe, home decor, or arts and craft work.

 One-of-a-kind vintage Japanese garments (kimono, haori, obi, and other unique wearables), fabric (shibori, yuzen, ikat, and more), and collectibles come to us from the temple markets and auction houses of Kyoto, Japan.
 From elegant wedding kimono and bridal party attire to unusual collectibles to the occasional antique boro, our inventory of original, imported textiles changes almost daily.

 In our Japanique Boutique, you'll find modified kimono jackets and robes, Asian-accent décor items, jewelry, purses, pocket squares, and other wardrobe accessories - each created or up-cycled from vintage kimono or obi fabrics

 We also offer general information, videos, and resource links about kimono, Kyoto, and Japan in our blog: KimonoMania.
 Whether you're here to shop for a kimono or just to learn more about vintage Japanese textiles, we hope you find what you're looking for at Kyoto Kimono.
 Feel free to chat with us, email Nancy (the owner) or call us M-F, 9-5 EST (607.765.3960).

 all began in 1992, when Nancy arrived in Kyoto to teach English and

 train other ESL teachers.
 She soon fell in love with Japanese textiles

-and by the time she returned to Oregon in 1995, she had accumulated over
+and by the time she returned to the US in 1995, she had accumulated over

 200. After that, there was no turning back -- what started out as a